tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 Users can update either 24bpp RGB or 32bpp RGBA frame buffers directly and then call map_byte_image_to_bcm() after rendering a new frame.
-Calling this method will translate the RGB data to pwm bit data. pwm data is organized as a multi dimensional array of uint32_t data.
+Calling this method will translate the RGB data to BCM bit data.
+BCM data is organized as a multi dimensional array of uint32_t data.
 Each uint32_t stores a bitmask for the r1,r2,g1,g2,b1,b2 pins for the current pixel's bit-plane.
 There is no need to call any other functions as the "render_forever()" code pulls directly from this buffer.